Khadar3344/NewsApp/README.md

-# Libraries And Technoligies used
+# Libraries And Technologies used

 - Jetpack Compose for UI
 - Compose navigation